mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 Options Window
 ###############
 - Within Preferences->Mantid->Options ticking a category off/on will now untick/tick all subcategories.
 Also having some subcategories on and off will now show a partially ticked box for that category.

-Label Tool
-##########
-- Using the Label Tool on a plot to add Sample Logs as labels now opens up a dialogue for the selected workspace with all the available Sample Logs listed and the ability to import the selected one onto the plot as a label.

 Bugs Resolved
 -------------